 Debt helps build wealth.
-It’s why I devote a section to it in my wealth management checklist that individuals can use to make sure they’re on the right track financially.
-It’s also complicated.
-Debt means borrowing money and paying interest.
-Some people don’t mind this, but others do.
-Or they fear it, since while debt can improve your returns, it can also multiply your losses and wipe you out.
+It’s also complicated since it means borrowing money and paying interest.
+Some people fear this, since while debt can improve your returns, it can also multiply your losses and wipe you out.
 This all leads to a source of capital that is misunderstood, underused, and overused all at the same time.
-I want to help you strip out the emotion by talking about using debt smartly for your situation.
+Let’s strip out the emotion and talk about using debt smartly for your situation.

 Debt Pros & Cons